2019-2020 Leadership Team

 Madison is an attorney with the Texas Municipal Retirement System.
 Most of his professional career has involved representing local governmental entities on transactional, governance, or human resources matters.
 Madison previously served on the BookSpring board during its launch from the merger of Reading Is Fundamental of Austin and Capital Area Reach Out and Read.
 Madison received law and undergraduate degrees from the University of Texas, where he met his wife Deena Perkins, who teaches high school level social studies after earning a master’s degree in social work from U.T.
 Why do I serve?
 Literacy is a gateway to opportunity, and the gateway should be open for children regardless of their background.
 Involving children in reading not only provides for future opportunities but also strengthens bonds among the family members and teachers with whom they read.
 BookSpring makes sharing stories possible for many young children.
 Favorite book?
 So hard to name only one, but The Mouse and the Motorcycle

 Lauren Kalisek serves as the Managing Director of the law firm of Lloyd Gosselink Rochelle & Townsend, P.C. in Austin, Texas and has been practicing in the areas of water resources and special districts for more than 20 years.
 She specializes in providing counsel to cities, river authorities, water districts and other local governmental organizations.
 Lauren is a native of Houston, Texas and earned her BA with honors from the University of Texas at Austin in 1992 and her JD from the University of Texas School of Law in 1995.
 Lauren lives in Austin, Texas with her husband, Dr. Neel Baumgardner, and their two daughters Emma (17) and Claire (12).
-Lauren volunteers her time with BookSpring, the Central Texas Foodbank and the Capital Area Master Naturalists (certification to be completed in 2018).
+Lauren volunteers her time with BookSpring, the Central Texas Foodbank and the Capital Area Master Naturalists.

 Teresa Zimmerman is VP of Marketing at Personify.
 She is a business leader specializing in the development and launch of traditional and digital strategies that deliver strong returns on investment and significant market awareness.
 Her expertise in marketing, including sales drivers, consumer behavior and market analytics across industries.
 She has served on the boards of the American Marketing Association and St. Peter Claver Cristo Rey Catholic College Prep High School.
 Favorite Book: Where the Wild Things Are is an all-time favorite book, so we can “roar our terrible roars and gnash our terrible teeth and show our terrible claws.”